lewagon/taxi-fare/README.md

 In the following, we suppose that:

 1. You have a GCP account, a project, a Service Account key on your disk and its path set up in the `GOOGLE_APPLICATION_CREDENTIALS` env key
-2. The "AI Platform Training & Prediction" + "Compute Engine API" on the console for your project
-3. A bucket on Google Cloud storage containing a file `data/data_taxi_trips_train_sample_set.csv`
+2. A bucket on Google Cloud storage containing a previously trained model
-4. You are logged in (`gcloud auth login`) and you've set the project (`gcloud config set project PROJECT_ID`)
+3. You are logged in (`gcloud auth login`) and you've set the project (`gcloud config set project PROJECT_ID`)

-## Clone this repo and enter to branch solution
+## Clone this repo and enter to branch streamlit

 In your terminal, run: